 The stress of not being a market pioneer

-It’s a regular question that I hear when talking with people about new products.
+Let's talk second-mover advantages.
+It comes up regularly when talking with people about new products.
 Especially in the WordPress ecosystem, people regularly ask the question.

 Are all the good product ideas already taken?